-- The manufacture and supply of medicinal products are controlled by extensive legislation based on EU Directives and enacted in the UK Health and Medicines Act and a number of Regulations. - 1.8 The requirements for the manufacture and supply of medicinal products are set out in the 'Guide to good manufacturing practice for medicinal products' (GGMP) published in Volume IV of 'The rules governing medicinal products in the European Community'.
+- 1.7 The manufacture and supply of medicinal products are controlled by extensive legislation based on EU Directives for medicinal products.
+These are enacted in the UK by the Medicines Act and a number of Regulations. - The requirements for the manufacture and supply of medicinal products are set out in the 'Guide to good manufacturing practice for medicinal products' (GGMP) published in Volume IV of 'The rules governing medicinal products in the European Community'.